Last Updated on

 Do you find these statistics fascinating?

 You can read more at 70 Email Marketing Stats Every Marketer Should Know.

 There is no arguing that spending time building your email list will greatly benefit your art business.

-The question is how to you build an email list from scratch so you can sell art online?
+The question is how do you build an email list from scratch so you can sell art online?

-Before you start building your email list, you will want to decide on how you will delivering your emails.
+Before you start building your email list, you will want to decide on how you will deliver your emails.